 This steep climb up to a fire lookout provides great views of the surrounding redwood forest.

-On your way up the 1,500 feet elevation, keep an eye out for red huckleberries, star lilies, mountain iris and black-tailed deer.
+Keep an eye out for red huckleberries, star lilies, mountain iris and black-tailed deer.

 Tucked away in the Santa Cruz Mountains, Little Basin was an outdoor getaway for HP employees for 44 years.
 POST and Sempervirens Fund purchased the property from HP in a bargain sale to secure public access to the 535-acre redwood park.
 The joint agreement paved the way for it to become part of Big Basin Redwoods State Park.